eduard-io/minilab.co/src/index.md

 Run by <a href="/eduard" class="eduard">Eduard Giménez</a>. the only member, for now.

-The lab is never finished 🚧.
+The lab is never finished.

 ### Explore the lab